izeunice05/test/README.md

 For each pipeline, you should be able to find brief description on each method and example codes/scripts that you can run and reproduce the results.
 These pipelines are written in different programming languages including bash, perl, python, plink and R.

-Go to this wiki (https://github.com/izeunice05/test/wiki) page to find these pipelines.
+Please visit this wiki (https://github.com/izeunice05/test/wiki) page to fine the above pipeilnes.